-In our audit planning report tabled at the 21 July Overview and Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
+In our audit planning report presented at the 20 July 22 Overview and Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
 We carried out our audit in accordance with this plan, with the following exceptions:

-► Changes in materiality: We updated our planning materiality assessment using the draft consolidated results and have also reconsidered our risk assessment.
-Based on our materiality measure of gross expenditure on the provision of services, we have updated our overall materiality assessment to £748k (Audit Planning Report - £884k).
-This results in updated performance materiality, at 75% of overall materiality, of £561k, and an updated threshold for reporting misstatements of £37k.
+• Changes in materiality: We updated our planning materiality assessment using the draft consolidated results and have also reconsidered our risk assessment.
+Based on our materiality measure of profit before tax adjusted for pre-tax exceptional items, we have updated our overall materiality assessment to £920k (Audit Planning Report - £748k).
+This results in updated performance materiality, at 75% of overall materiality, of £690k, and an updated threshold for reporting misstatements of £46k.